pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/5_binary_heap_n_priority_queue/1_heap_note.md

     2. Min Binary Heap
 - no ordering btn siblings.
     - like left node should be smaller than the right
+    - naa, nothing like that exists in heaps, cus we're only interested in the current parent(min/max) on top
 - left nodes are FILLED FIRST before right node
 - similar to Binary Search Tree but with different rules